gr2m/helpdesk/README.md

 I add all `🏷 show` issues to this README as well as on https://github.com/gr2m/gr2m.

-I use the issue head of a show for preparation, to make sure the guests (if any) and I are on the same page, and to have a rough outline of steps I want to go through during the show.
+I use the issue for preparation, to make sure the guests (if any) and I are on the same page, and to have a rough outline of steps I want to go through during the show.
 I try to keep the shows to 30 minutes and getting stuck in an unforeseen problem could blow that time limit very quickly, so I like to be prepared.
 I invite everyone interested in the show to subscribe to the issue.

 When the show goes live, I add a comment with a link to [twitch.tv/gregorcodes](https://www.twitch.tv/gregorcodes), and also send a tweet that the show is going live shortly.